Fire and Fury – The New Elements on the Block

 Before and after?
 Octopus Shunga and Octomom

-The Aquarius/Leo polarity, at it’s best, embodies this entity of divine unification, that extreme left-brainers seek in the form of ‘The God particle’.
+The Aquarius/Leo polarity, at its best, embodies this entity of divine unification, that extreme left-brainers seek in the form of ‘The God particle’.
 Love is the one, true religion – it’s eternal, and you don’t need to go to a church or be descended from a particular bloodline to practice it.
 The driving force behind our evolution in the Aquarian age will be the freedom to love – to love oneself without shame, another being without fear and the world without discrimination.
 This may sound overly idealistic, but I do feel that circumstances will continue to make it increasingly difficult for people to deny the truth – that we are already free.
-Low self-esteem is at the root of all our troubles.
+Low self-esteem is at the root of all our troubles. ~rb

 To Mnemosyne (Memory), Fumigation from Frankincense.